apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_explain-config.md

 ### Options

 ```
-      --component string       Specify the name of Component to describe (e.g. for apecloud-mysql: --component=mysql).
+      --components strings     Specify the name of Component to describe (e.g. for apecloud-mysql: --component=mysql).
 If the cluster has only one component, unset the parameter."
       --config-specs strings   Specify the name of the configuration template to describe. (e.g. for apecloud-mysql: --config-specs=mysql-3node-tpl)
   -h, --help                   help for explain-config
       --param string           Specify the name of parameter to be query.
 It clearly display the details of the parameter.